. Energy News .

 Tokyo (AFP) Sept 2, 2012

-A team of Japanese surveyors Sunday sailed to a group of disputed islands in the East China Sea which the nationalistic governor of Tokyo wants to buy amid a widening diplomatic row with China.
+A team of Japanese surveyors Sunday sailed to a group of disputed islands in the East China Sea that the nationalistic governor of Tokyo wants to buy, with Beijing lodging a "serious protest" at the action.

-Tokyo Governor Shintaro Ishihara, known for his outspoken views, dispatched the team, which arrived at the island chain claimed by both countries, known in China as Diaoyu and in Japan as Senkaku.
+Tokyo Governor Shintaro Ishihara, known for his outspoken views, dispatched the team that arrived at the island chain claimed by both countries, known in China as Diaoyu and in Japan as Senkaku.

 Ishihara wants to buy them from their private owners to highlight Japan's claim and build a small harbour for fishing vessels.